Secret trails and tales of Offbeat Darjeeling

 3. Sittong (Distance: 30 km from Darjeeling):

-This verdant haven is renowned for the cascading Jogikhola Waterfall, panoramic views of Shelpu Hill, and warm Lepcha hospitality.
-Visit during winter when oranges taste sweetest and the sky remains crystal clear.
-Thrill-chasers can take a trek down cardamom plantations or cycle through Teesta River valleys.
+This little green paradise boasts the famous Jogikhola Waterfall, stunning views of Shelpu Hill and friendly, warm Lepcha hospitality.
+Go in winter, when oranges are sweetest and the sky is crystal clear.
+Adrenaline seekers can also take a hike through cardamom gardens or bike across the Teesta River valleys.

 Highlight: Waking to sunrise over unlimited orange groves, with the snow-crowned Kanchenjunga silhouetted against the early morning mist.
 Best time to visit: October- February.